Robert Capa: Chinese resistance to Imperial Japan, 1938

 In 1938, he traveled to the Chinese city of Hankou, now within Wuhan, to document the resistance to the Japanese invasion.
-He sent his images to Life magazine, which published some of them in its May 23, 1938 issue.
+He sent his images to Life magazine, which published some of them in its May 23, 1938, issue.

 World War II

 At the start of World War II, Capa was in New York City, having moved there from Paris to look for work, and to escape Nazi persecution.
 During the war, Capa was sent to various parts of the European Theatre on photography assignments.
 He first photographed for Collier's Weekly, before switching to Life after he was fired by Collier's.
 He was the only "enemy alien" photographer for the Allies.
-On October 7, 1943 Robert Capa was in Naples with Life reporter Will Lang Jr., and there he photographed the Naples post office bombing.
+On October 7, 1943, Robert Capa was in Naples with Life reporter Will Lang Jr., and there he photographed the Naples post office bombing.

 D-Day, Omaha beach, 1944

 A group of images known as "The Magnificent Eleven" were taken by Capa on D-Day.
 Taking part in the Allied invasion, Capa was attached to the 16th Infantry Regiment, 1st Infantry Division ("Big Red One") on Omaha Beach.
 The US personnel attacking Omaha Beach faced some of the heaviest resistance from German troops inside the bunkers of the Atlantic Wall.
 Photographic historian A. D. Coleman has suggested that Capa traveled to the beach in the same landing craft as Colonel George A. Taylor, commander of the 16th Infantry Regiment, who landed 1½ hours after the first wave, near Colleville-sur-Mer.

 Capa subsequently stated that he took 106 pictures, but later discovered that all but 11 had been destroyed.
 This incident may have been caused by Capa's cameras becoming waterlogged at Normandy, although the more frequent allegation is that a young assistant accidentally destroyed the pictures while they were being developed at the photo lab in London.
 However, this narrative has been challenged by Coleman and others.
 In 2016, John G. Morris, who was picture editor at the London bureau of Life in 1944, agreed that it was more likely that Capa captured 11 images in total on D-Day.
 The 11 prints were included in Life magazine's issue on June 19, 1944, with captions written by magazine staffers, as Capa did not provide Life with notes or a verbal description of what they showed.

 The captions have since been shown to be erroneous, as were subsequent descriptions of the images by Capa himself.
-For example, men described by Life as taking cover behind a hedgehog obstacle were members of Gap Assault Team 10 – a combined US Navy/US Army demolition unit tasked with blowing up obstacles and clearing the way for landing craft.
+For example, men described by Life as infantrymen taking cover behind a hedgehog obstacle during the assault landing were in fact members of Gap Assault Team 10 – a combined US Navy/US Army demolition unit tasked with blowing up obstacles and clearing the way for landing craft after the beach had been secured.